inkVerb/yeo/README.md

 ## Install `yeo`

-*First check for any command conflict*
+*First check for dependencies and any conflict*

 | **Check for `yeo` tool dependencies & conflicts**: $